skryv/external-documentation/docs/getting-started/your-1st-application.md

 ![Image](../_media/studio-form-new.png)

-Give you form an identifier (key) and name.
+Give your form an identifier (key) and name.

 This will bring you to the form modeler, which supports an extensive range of content types, validations and other behaviour.